robin-rpr/calos/doc/faq.rst

 .. _faq_building-with-docker:

-How do I use Docker to build Charliecloud images?
+How do I use Docker to build Clearly images?
 -------------------------------------------------

 The short version is to run Docker commands like :code:`docker build` and